sqweelygig/supercool-servers/README.md

 ## Deliverables

-This project will create an application that can gather the data required via a survey, model the thermal characteristics of the room, compute an optimised thermostat schedule and present the forecast savings.
+This project will create an application to steer an operator towards more efficient scheduling.
+It will gather the data required via a survey, model the thermal characteristics of the room, compute an optimised thermostat schedule and present the forecast savings.
-The project assumes that its audience is technical, consistent with having some responsibility for a server room's thermal controls.
+The project assumes that its audience is technical, consistent with having some responsibility for a server room's environmental controls.

 The system cannot assume that the server room has a smart thermostat since its purposes include justifying such an expense.
-Therefore, to gather the dataset, a technician might observe aspects of the server room.
+Therefore, to gather the dataset, a technician might observe the thermal properties of the server room.
 The dataset required to compute the desired report is not trivial, so a guided survey will improve accuracy, reliability and uptake.
 Furthermore, this survey is likely to be conducted on a portable device, so interface development should support small screen sizes.

 The system will mathematically model the thermal properties of the server room through time in different configurations.
 This modelling will allow the comparison of configurations in a printable, business-oriented report.
 One of these configurations will be computed algorithmically, with this algorithm being developed and implemented during the project.
-Client-side storage, communication and processing should fulfil all the project requirements; therefore the server-side infrastructure need not expand beyond content delivery.
+Client-side storage, communication and processing should fulfil all the project requirements; therefore, the server-side infrastructure need not expand beyond content delivery.

 ## Lifecycle